beritou/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 A common challenge in event-sourced applications is called the _Set-Based Consistency Validation_ problem.
 It arises when we need to ensure that a particular field is unique across all entities in the system.
 For example, a user may have a unique identifier (e.g. social security number) that can be used as a unique entity ID, but may also have an email address that needs to be unique across all users in the system.

-In an event-sourced application, the events emitted by an entity are stored in a journal that is optimized for storing events payload without prior knowledge of the structure of the data.
+In an event-sourced application, the events emitted by an entity are stored in a journal optimised to store the payload of the event, without any prior knowledge of the structure of the data.
 As such, it is not possible to add a unique constraint.

 A **Choreography Saga** can be implemented as a solution to this challenge.
 In addition to the `UserEntity`, we can implement a second entity to act as a barrier.
 This entity, called the `UniqueEmailEntity`, will be responsible for ensuring that each email address is associated with only one user.
 The unique ID of the `UniqueEmailEntity` will be the email address itself.
 Thus, we can guarantee that there is only one instance of this entity per email.